fernandoem88/typed-classnames/README.md

 ## component property class

-A component property class is the element modifier.
-It should start with the component root name followed by double dashes.
-Each _component property_ can be written in **kebab-case** (eg: .Component--**prop-one**).
+A component property class is the element modifier followed by double dashes (eg: .Component--**i-am-a-prop-1**).
 However, its output will be in **camelCase**

 ```scss